Land Use & Resource Classes

 • Avoid optimistic bias from averaging yields across heterogeneous land

-• Capture marginal land-use decisions
+• Capture marginal land-use decisions at the extensive margin

 Resource class distribution map showing yield potential categories